 Dale Weitekamp, President

-Dale has been on the IPPA board for four years and has been on the State Fair, Production Tech/Research, Industry Services, and Marketing committees.
-He is a member of Mid-Illinois Pork Association where he has held all the officer positions in that organization.
+Dale Weitekamp has been on the IPPA board since 2015 and has served in all officer positions.
+He has also been on the State Fair, Production Tech/Research, Industry Services and Marketing committees.
+He was a member of the Mid-Illinois Pork Association where he has held all the officer positions in that organizations, as well.

 Dale believes promoting the safe, affordable, and healthy attributes of pork while at the same time showing consumers that we can do so in a way that protects the environment, is key to the success of our generation of pig farmers and will allow us to pass this farming tradition on to the next.